Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification

-Table~\ref{tab:4} highlights the notable performance improvement of our proposed MGRNet with the co-tuplet loss on BHSig-Bengali compared to state-of-the-art methods.
-Our method surpasses SigNet \cite{RN10}, SURDS \cite{RN47}, and DeepHSV \cite{RN51} by 7.77, 6.54, and 5.8 percentage points in terms of EER, respectively.
-These three methods incorporate typical metric learning losses such as contrastive loss \cite{RN14} and triplet loss \cite{RN15, RN16} for signature verification.
-In contrast, our proposed tuplet-based metric learning loss enhances the discriminative power of the learned features, leading to improved performance.
+Table~\ref{tab:6} highlights the competitive result of our proposed MS-SigNet with the co-tuplet loss on BHSig-Bengali.
+Our method surpasses SigNet \cite{RN9}, SURDS \cite{RN40}, and DeepHSV \cite{RN43} by 7.77, 6.54, and 5.8 percentage points in terms of EER, respectively.
+These three methods employ typical metric learning losses mentioned in Section \ref{method-subsub1} for signature verification.
+IDN \cite{RN25} achieves an AER of 4.68\%, which is better than our method on BHSig-Bengali.
+However, our proposed method outperforms IDN on the CEDAR and BHSig-Hindi datasets.